chevere/parameter/README.md

 A Parameter is an object implementing `ParameterInterface`.
 There are several Parameter types, each one with its own validation rules.
 Every Parameter can define a `description` and a `default` value, plus additional validation rules depending on the type.

 A Parameter can be defined using functions and/or attributes, it takes the same arguments for both.
-Use attributes when needing to define rules for parameters and return value.

 When invoking a Parameter it will trigger validation against the passed argument.